longlostsoul/EvoYellow/README.md

 Use the UPS patches for the latest versions.

-### First Gym Trainer is bugged up and causes a crash. wasn't before.
-Going to to try to revert.

 Latest Version:
 + Play as girl or boy
 + Cute Raichu graphics when you evolve Pikachu, Eevee and Meowth instead in those versions.